carlosms/music-playground/README.md

 This repository is a kind of notebook where I'll experiment programing music theory concepts from scratch, using Go.

+This is not supposed to be a tutorial, and I don't claim to have any authority in this subject.
 I am deliberately avoiding to use any code as reference for the implementation of a synthesizer, or musical notation.
 There might be better ways to implement music concepts, but the goal is for me to figure out how to achieve it.

 ## Table of Contents